diogosantosss/diogosantosss/README.md

 # Hi, I'm Diogo 👋

-Final-year Computer Science and Engineering student passionate about backend development, building scalable applications with Kotlin, Java and Spring Boot.
+Final-year Computer Science and Engineering student with all coursework completed.
+My final-year project begins in January.
+Passionate about backend development, scalable systems, and building applications.

 ## 🚀 Tech Stack